K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 14: January 16, 2018**

+**Today's Progress:** Made the Add to WishList button change to Remove and turn red when clicked.
+Not quite there.
+Finishing tonight or tomorrow.

 **Day 13: January 15, 2018**

 **Today's Progress:** Observing notifications in React.
 Got rid of the dummy data in the wishlist.
 Triggered an event when Add to Wishlist is clicked to bring in real product data.